zayn-m/react-auto-formgenerator/README.md

-# FormGenerator-React
+# React-Auto-FormGenerator

 A form generator for [React](https://reactjs.org/).
 If you don't want to write lot of forms then use this component to generate forms by providing array of fields and it will generate forms from it.

-See [formgenerator-react](https://zayn-m.github.io/formgenerator-react/) for live storybook.
+See [react-auto-formgenerator](https://zayn-m.github.io/react-auto-formgenerator/) for live storybook.

 # Installation and usage

-The easiest way to formgenerator-react is to install it from npm and build it into your app with Webpack.
+The easiest way to react-auto-formgenerator is to install it from npm and build it into your app with Webpack.
 ```
-npm install formgenerator-react
+npm install react-auto-formgenerator
 ```

 Then use if in your app: